Fairblock/docs/docs/example-builds/non-evm-chains/non-evm-chains.md

 1. pep module (required)
 2. private gov module (optional)
 3. wasm module (optional)
-4. fairyport relayer (chain selects some addresses which can be relayers)
+4. FairyPort relayer (chain selects some addresses which can be relayers)

 if 1 - 4 are present, then D chain can:
 1. submit encrypted transactions